Important Traffic Laws for Pedestrians

-The New Jersey car accident attorneys at Lynch Law Firm are knowledgeable regarding pedestrian traffic laws and will fight for justice in your case, working to maximize your compensation.
+The New Jersey car accident attorneys at Lynch Law Firm, PC are knowledgeable regarding pedestrian traffic laws and will fight for justice in your case, working to maximize your compensation.

 New Jersey Revised Statutes Section 39:4-32 through Section 39:4-36.3 outline a number of important traffic laws both pedestrians and motorists should be aware of.

 - A vehicle is required to stop and allow a pedestrian the right of way while crossing at a crosswalk if the pedestrian is halfway through the crosswalk or closely approaching from the opposite half of the crosswalk as to create danger.

 - When intending to cross in a marked or unmarked crosswalk at an intersection, pedestrians must yield the right of way to vehicles on the road.

 - Pedestrians are not permitted to enter a crosswalk if it is impossible for a vehicle driver to stop or yield or if signs prevent entry.